51acres/51acres.github.io/_posts/2018-09-11-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "56 people officially registered to go to Festember this year !"
 date:   2018-09-11 14:46:34 +0530
-categories: jekyll update
+categories: [cultural]
+tags: [cultural]
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.